mcejp/devprop/doc/SPEC.md

 ### No expectation of stable property IDs

-- unless incompatible changes in devices are strictly forbidden (undesirable limitation), client _always_ needs up-to-date manifest to interpret/encode values correctly
+- unless backwards-incompatible changes in devices were to be strictly forbidden (an undesirable limitation), client _always_ needs up-to-date manifest to interpret/encode values correctly
 - since a hash is included in the first segment of the manifest, client can cache the manifest body